Photos Scanned to Image Files - Work Done In-House!

 - All work is done here in our office.
 Your photos are NOT sent to another company.

 - Scanning: Each photo is scanned by hand (up to 8x10), will be digitized at 600 dpi, and saved as an image file.

-- Rotation: We will rotate each photo to its proper orientation.
+- Rotation: We will rotate each image to its proper orientation.

 - Cropping: Each image will be cropped to the edges.

 - Color Correction: Each image will be color corrected to bring out the lost colors.
 We do this MANUALLY with EACH PHOTO.
 This is not an automated process.

-- Digital Cleaning: Lastly, we will do some light touch-up work (photo retouching) in Photoshop.
+- Digital Cleaning: We also do some light touch-up work to remove defects in the image.